pouriap/TinyRF/README.md

 * Don't use Arduino IDE's "include library" feature, as it will include unnecessary files.
 Just include "TinyRF_TX.h" or "TinyRF_RX.h" at the beggining of your sketch.
 * Documentation is provided in form of comments in the example transmitter and receiver sketches.
 * Check out `Settings.h` to find out which settings are available and what they do.
 * Don't forget proper powering!
 A 0.1uF decoupling cap for the MCU is **mandatory**.
-I also highly recommend an additional 10/22uF.
+I personally recommend an additional 22uF across the MCU and at least 100uF across the transmitter module.
 Also use a nice and stable power source.
 This will minimize errors and headaches.

 ### Transmitter sketch:
 ```C++